a-r-j-u-n-s/SoulsSave/README.md

    ```
    python -m setup install
    ```
-4. Script is ready for use
+4. Script is ready for use!
+   1. Verify by seeing if `savegame-manager` appears when you run `pip list`

 #### Optional flags